 Can you make Bruschetta with Canned Tomatoes?

 As I said earlier, it always tastes best with vine ripened tomatoes, preferably from your own garden or Farmer’s Market.
 Fresh tomatoes are available year round in our grocery stores, but can be expensive when imported or out of season.
 And often when grown out of season, they are picked green and shipped, and usually taste terrible.
 Your only option might be using diced tomatoes, like in a pandemic!
 Just make sure you drain the diced tomatoes well before mixing in the herbs.

 Tomato Bruschetta is summer’s best appetizers, and the best way to use your garden fresh tomatoes!
 Bon Appetit! Приятного аппетита!

-Homemade Tomato Bruschetta is the perfect healthy appetizer.
+One of my favorites during tomato season!
+Bruschetta is the perfect healthy antipasto appetizer.
 Always use ripe heirloom tomatoes.
-Such an easy antipasto appetizer to make, jam packed with flavor from garlic, onions, basil and balsamic vinegar.
+So easy to make, jam packed with flavor from garlic, onions, basil and balsamic vinegar.
+The taste of summer on a baguette!

 - 2 lbs /1 kg ripe tomatoes diced